Franciscan School of Theology

 The Franciscan School of Theology (FST) is a Catholic graduate theological school at the University of San Diego, a private Roman Catholic research university in San Diego, California, United States.
 FST is owned and operated by the Province of Saint Barbara of the Order of Friars Minor.
 FST "is the only freestanding Franciscan graduate theological school in North America dedicated to the Franciscan intellectual tradition."

 History

 Franciscan School of Theology traces its roots back to 1854 when an apostolic college was chartered at Mission Santa Barbara.
 Over time, this college was augmented by other academic programs.
 In 1968, the school of theology relocated from Santa Barbara to Berkeley, California, where it joined the Graduate Theological Union.

 In 2012, FST announced that it was affiliating with USD and relocating to Mission San Luis Rey de Francia in Oceanside, California.
 Seven years later, FST and USD announced that the former was relocating to the latter, where it currently resides.

+Keith Douglass Warner OFM will succeed Garrett Galvin OFM as president of FST on July 1, 2026.